-Ovarian cancer is a strain of cancer that is limited to women and occurs in the ovaries of the female reproductive system.
+Ovarian cancer is a strain of cancer that is limited to women as cancer patients and occurs in the ovaries of the female reproductive system.
 Every woman has two ovaries that are almond-sized sacks attached by ligaments in the uterus.
 They are incredibly important for two primary reproductive functions:

 - Fertilization – They produce and release oocyte (eggs) during the menstrual cycle.